samjay000/pg-migrate/README.md

 #### Why?

-Other existing DB schema management tools deals change sets or change set files, you dont have currunt structure of your schema in sigle place(file).
-Either you go through change set or use database client tool.
+Other existing DB schema management tools deals with change sets or change set files, you dont have currunt structure of your schema in sigle place(file).
+Either you go through change sets or use database client tool(PG Admin).

 #### How?